Immunotherapy for Metastatic Breast Cancer

 A high tumor mutational burden means there are a high number of gene mutations in the metastatic breast cancer cells.
 A high microsatellite instability means there are problems with DNA repair in the cancer cells.

-It’s not common for metastatic breast cancers to have a high tumor mutational burden or high microsatellite instability.
+It’s not common for metastatic breast cancers to have a high tumor mutational burden or a high microsatellite instability.
 However, high tumor burden is more common in triple negative metastatic breast cancers than in estrogen receptor-positive or HER2-positive metastatic breast cancers.

 Learn more about triple negative breast cancer.